Episodes (ballet): Episodes II

 Variations, op.
 30 is a solo that was originated by Graham dancer Paul Taylor, and excluded from most stagings of the ballet.
 The solo is danced barefoot, and has three sections.
 The first two feature the same choreography, albeit danced to different music and with different intentions.
-Author Richard Buckle commented, "The white-clad dancer was called upon to clutch himself, wrap himself up and tie himself into such perverse knots that his number seemed almost a defiant demonstration by Balanchine that he could be as crazy as any 'modern' choreographer or dancer in existence.
+Author Richard Buckle commented, "The white-clad dancer was called upon to clutch himself, wrap himself up and tie himself into such perverse knots that his number seemed almost a defiant demonstration by Balanchine that he could be as crazy as any 'modern' choreographer or dancer in existence."
 Taylor described, "Each phrase is densely packed with complicated moves – knotted arrangements that, spatially, all stay in one small spot.
 Very few of them come from the traditional ballet vocabulary, and when they do, are usually reshaped into flex-footed versions or inverted."
 Balanchine gave Taylor the imagery of a fly in a glass of milk, and Taylor in turn thought of a fly stuck in a "deadly vortex of its own making... an epigram about self-ordained patterns and death."

 The ballet ends with the Ricercata, danced by two principals and a corps de ballet of thirteen women.
 Author Nancy Reynolds commented, "In contrapuntal manner, each dance movement – by a block of the ensemble or the soloists – is an equal component of the whole stage picture at any single moment.
 Most movements are brief, often using only one part of the body at a time.
 The groups move fugally, in imitation (more or less freely) of the restatements of the musical object."
+Dance historian Angela Kane believed that Balanchine's choice of music for the closing section "was to highlight distinctions between past and present, both in terms of musical lineage from Bach's baroque style to Webern's progressive serialism, and also between Graham's historical 'fantasia' and Balanchine wanting to move forward choreographically."